I used to (wrongly) think Christianity was all about what Christians can’t do. Here are sixteen things that made my list back then, that no longer do.

 Three Things Christians CAN’t Feel

 How can God’s promises be a balm to your soul if you can’t first acknowledge that you’re grieving?
-How can you experience intimacy with Him if you can’t be honest about the fact that this circumstance has your heart aching?
+How can you experience intimacy with Him if you can’t be honest about the fact that this circumstance breaks your heart?

 God longs for us to bring our true selves to Him, not just to express Christian platitudes (even if you believe them to be true).
 You don’t always have to be so brave, Christian.
-The Comforter within you comforts those who are first downtrodden.
+The Holy Spirit comforts those who are first downtrodden.

-Being angry isn’t forbidden; sinning in anger is (Eph.
+Feeling anger isn’t forbidden; sinning in anger is (Eph.
 4:26).
-In fact, I’d argue that righteous anger is actually called for in certain situations!
+In fact, I’d argue that righteous anger is actually called for in certain situations.
 Just as Jesus exhibited anger over the religious leaders turning the temple (the meeting place of God with His people) into a cash cow (Matt.
 21), we too should hate injustice and allow that anger to propel us to compassionate action.

-(If you want to read more on the subject of anger from someone who has thought deeply about it, check out Good and Angry by David Powlison.)
+(If you want to read more on the subject of anger from someone who has thought deeply about it, check out David Powlison’s book, Good and Angry.)

 Three Things Christians CAN’t Express

-It makes me think of Psalm 62:8, “Trust in him at all times, O people; pour out your heart before him; God is a refuge for us” (emphasis added).
+It makes me think of Psalm 62:8, “Trust in him at all times, O people; pour out your heart before him; God is a refuge for us.”
 God invites us not only to feel our deepest feelings but to process them with Him.

 Disagreement with authority